fitacourses/kpi_calculator/README.md

 # region 1.
 DATA INPUT
 # TODO: ask the user for a profit goal ✓ DONE
 # TODO: collect revenue and costs for each product ✓ DONE
-# TODO: if revenue is 0 or less, print a warning and skip this product
+# TODO: if revenue is 0 or less, print a warning and skip this product ✓ DONE
 # endregion

 # region 2.
 CALCULATIONS